spotinst/help/src/docs/ocean-cd/tutorials/view-rollouts/detailed-rollout.md

 ### Paused Status (Phase Level)

 Throughout a rollout, Ocean CD will indicate when and for how long the phase will be in a paused status.
-This pause will be the direct consequence of the pause status set in your strategy prior to the rollout.
+This pause is the direct consequence of the pause status set in your strategy prior to the rollout.

 #### Pause without a pre-defined window